Company News

 Some customers no longer can afford products such as this, he said, adding, “This is one of the things killing center store.”

-Another challenge, and one of the most consistent complaints he hears in his 10 years in retail, is inconsistent service levels in the center store.
+Another challenge, and one of the most consistent complaints he has heard in his 10 years in retail, is inconsistent service levels in the center store.
 “It’s beyond frustrating.
 ‘This guy didn’t show up’ or whatever.
 It really hurts the small guys who don’t do a lot of volume.”

 Innovation